PaulLintzen/image-calorie-predictor/README.md

 ## About
 This project was completed as our final project for CSCI 413: Advanced Data Science at the Colorado School of Mines.
 We trained a Convolutional Neural Network (CNN) on the Food-101 dataset to classify food images and estimate calorie content.

 The system includes a front end Flask-based web application that allows users to upload images, after which a saved model is used to identify the food and return a calorie estimate.
-It provides a front end flask application that allows users to upload images at which point, we use our saved model to identify the food and return a calorie estimate.

 For a quick overview of the methodology and results, we recommend skimming our [presentation slides](PresentationSlides.pdf).
 For a more detailed discussion, see the full [project report](Report.pdf).